-Having watched the short-lived and intense campaign for the special election seat – currently down to Eileen Higgins and Zoraida Barreiro – several of us couldn’t help but notice that there was little – or nothing at all – being asked about the economic development portion of their agendas.
-In town halls and in interviews, in canvasing and in conversations, this topic seemed to come up rarely, and when it did, was rarely bolstered with specific demands and ideas.
-This puzzled us, since small business and entrepreneurial growth – including but extending beyond technology-enabled companies – is at the heart of how a county like Miami-Dade should be thinking about economic development and it is up to us to place it squarely on the agenda.
+Having watched the short-lived and intense campaign back in June and currently observing the ramp up building for the countdown to August 28th, several of us couldn’t help but notice that little has been asked about the economic development portion of their agendas.
+In town halls and in interviews, in canvasing and in conversations, this topic seemed to come up infrequently, and when it does, is rarely bolstered with specific demands and ideas.
+This is puzzling, since small business and entrepreneurial growth – including but extending beyond technology-enabled companies – is at the heart of how a county like Miami-Dade should be thinking about economic development and it is up to us to place it squarely on the agenda.

 Those of us deep in the weeds of our entrepreneurial ecosystem often hear the same string of statistics cited.
 The Kauffman Index of Startup Activity tells us that Miami leads the country in business creation, but we also know that these numbers are inflated by the registering of LLCs/shell corporations by foreign buyers, which, although a legal transaction, does not adequately reflect true business creation.
 A different Kauffman Index measure also tells us that we start to fall off when it comes to our businesses scaling and growing; we rank near the bottom.
 The reasons for this are complex and range from the cultural and anthropological to the sociopolitical, economic, and structural.